-- 1. Program Identification: SPHERE, a spherical-geometry, multimaterial electron/photon Monte Carlo transport code.1 - 2.
-Description of Physical Problem Solved: SPHERE describes the generation and transport of the electron/ photon cascade from several MeV down to 1.0 keV for electrons and to 10.0 keV for photons, respectively, in spherically symmetric multimaterial geometries.
+- 1. Program Identification: CYLTRAN, a cylindrical geometry, multimaterial electron/photon Monte Carlo transport code.1 - 2.
+Description of Physical Problem Solved; CYLTRAN describes the generation and transport of the electron/photon cascade from several MeV down to 1.0 keV for electrons and 10.0 keV for photons, respectively, for multimaterial geometries that are invariant with respect to rotations about some line (axis of symmetry).
 Source particles may be either electrons or photons; monoenergetic or source spectra are allowed; and source angular distributions may be monodirectional, cosine law, or isotropic.
-The most important output data are (a) charge and energy deposition profiles, (b) integral energy and number escape coefficients for both electrons and photons, and (c) escape coefficients for electrons and photons that are differential in energy, in angle, and in both energy and angle. - 3.
-Method of Solution: The SPHERE code combines the condensed-history electron Monte Carlo code2 with the conventional single-scattering photon Monte Carlo code.
+The most important output data are (a) charge and energy deposition profiles, (b) integral energy and number escape coefficients for electrons and photons that are differential in energy, in angle, and in both energy and angle. - 3.
+Method of Solution: The CYLTRAN code combines condensed-history electron Monte Carlo2 with conventional single-scattering photon Monte Carlo.
 The electron transport includes energy-loss straggling, elastic scattering, and the production of knock-on electrons, continuous bremsstrahlung, characteristic x rays, and annihilation radiation.
 Photon transport includes the photoelectric, Compton, and pair-production interactions, along with the production of the corresponding secondary particles.
-Electron cross sections and sampling distributions are obtained from DATAPAC-4 and LIBRARY TAPE 2 of the ETRAN Monte Carlo code system.3 Photon cross sections are the analytical fits given by Biggs and Lighthill.4 SPHERE is a user-oriented code in the sense that it was designed to provide both experimentalists and theorists with a method for the routine, but sophisticated, solution of basic transport problems.
-For example, as a consequence of automated subzoning and boundary-crossing logic, only ten input cards are required to obtain two-dimensional charge and energy deposition profiles in a single material for a monoenergetic source.
-On the other hand, the completeness with which SPHERE describes the radiation transport and the flexibility of its construction make it possible for the user to extend its capabilities significantly through relatively simple updates.
-Examples of these extended capabilities are (a) energy spectrum and spatial distribution of the internal flux, (b) forcing of photon collision, and (c) biasing of bremsstrahlung and characteristic xray production.
+Electron cross sections and sampling distributions are obtained from DATAPAC-4 and LIBRARY TAPE 2 of the ETRAN Monte Carlo code system.3 Photon cross sections are the analytical fits of Biggs and Lighthill.4 Although the material geometry is two-dimensional, trajectories are fully three-dimensional.
+CYLTRAN is a useroriented code in the sense that it was designed to provide both experimentalists and theorists with a method for the routine, but sophisticated, solution of basic transport problems.
+For example, as a consequence of automated subzoning and boundary-crossing logic, only eight input cards are required to obtain two-dimensional charge and energy deposition profiles in a single material for a monoenergetic source.
+On the other hand, the completeness with which CYLTRAN describes the radiation transport and the flexibility of its construction make it possible for the user to extend its capabilities significantly through relatively simple updates.
+Examples of these extended capabilities are (a) energy spectrum and spatial distribution of the internal flux, (b) spectrum of absorbed energy (pulseheight distribution without electronics distortion) for selected active regions of the material geometry,

+(c) azimuthal dependence of escaping particles, (d) forcing of photon collisions, (e) biasing of bremsstrahlung and characteristic x-ray production, and (f) zone-dependent electron cutoff energies.
 Every output quantity is followed by the best estimate of its statistical standard error.
-By storing the five largest cross-section arrays in extended core storage (ECS) instead of central memory, the central memory requirement has been reduced more than 50 000 decimal locations.
+By storing the five largest cross-section arrays in Extended Core Storage (ECS) instead of Central Memory, the Central Memory requirement has been reduced more than 50 000 decimal locations.
 Further reductions are possible at little or no increase in running time whenever such fast peripheral access is available.